Help for Android

 Click on any jump to see its photo and description.
 Swipe down to see multiple photos and videos and browse left and right through the jumps

-Minute Marker RemindersWhen you rewalk your course you can turn on Minute marker reminders.
+Minute Marker RemindersIf you have downloaded a pre-recorded course or are walking your course a second time, you can turn on Minute marker reminders.
 Tap the location icon and your phone will beep when you get within 15m of a minute marker.
 Even when it is locked in your pocket!
 The Location button is useful to show you where you are too.

 If you forget to turn off "Location awareness" CrossCountry will alert you to avoid using too much battery